History of Florida Agricultural and Mechanical University (FAMU)

 On April 1, 2014, Dr. Elmira Mangum became the 11th president of Florida A&M University and the first permanent female president in the institution's 126-year history.
-In this capacity, she is responsible for the operations of the university, which includes approximately 11,000 students and 700 faculty.
+In this capacity, she was responsible for the operations of the University, which includes approximately 10,000 students and 700 faculty.

-For more than 127 years, Florida A&M University has served the citizens of the State of Florida and the nation through its preeminent educational programs that are the building blocks for a legacy of academic excellence with caring.
+For 129 years, Florida A&M University has served the citizens of the State of Florida and the world through its preeminent educational programs that are the building blocks for a legacy of academic excellence with caring.
 FAMU, "Florida's Opportunity University," is committed to meeting the challenges and needs of future generations.

 The University can credit much of its present academic stature to the leadership of its 11 distinguished presidents and seven interim presidents: